wolktocs/delaunator-csharp/README.md

 ## Usage

 The library closely follows the original implementation.
-The constructor for the `Delaunator` class accepts a `List` of `double`'s where every two elements of the list are an `x` and `y` coordinate of the input point set.
+The constructor for the `Delaunator.Triangulation` class accepts a `List` of `double`'s where every two elements of the list are an x- and y- coordinate of the input point set.

 ```
 using System;